the-virtual-brain/tvb-root/README.md

 **NOTE:**

-To contribute to this repo, you are advised to first fork it under GitHub (through the web ui), and next clone that fork on your machine, and use it as you use any other git repository.
+To contribute to this repo, you are advised to first fork it under GitHub (through the web UI), and next clone that forks on your machine, and use it as you use any other git repository.

 More details on our documentation site: <http://docs.thevirtualbrain.org>.